 I know how it feels to put your hard earned money in the hands of the stock market.
 My wife and I have been there.
 It was the scariest feeling in the world.

-If you aren’t comfortable with investing in the stock market or don’t know where to start, you can always start small by investing cents with Acorns to test the water.
+If you aren’t comfortable with investing in the stock market or don’t know where to start, you can always start small by investing cents to test the water.

 3. Be cognizant of the investment fees.